MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-object-level-security.md

 ## Create a report that uses OLS

 Like RLS, OLS is also defined within model roles.
-Currently OLS definitions aren't created natively in Power BI Desktop.
-You can use external tools such as [Tabular Editor](https://tabulareditor.github.io/) to set OLS rules on Power BI Desktop datasets.
-You can also set rules in the service through the [XMLA endpoint](/power-bi/enterprise/service-premium-connect-tools) using [TMSL](/analysis-services/tmsl/tabular-model-scripting-language-tmsl-reference) or [TOM](/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo).
+Currently, you can't create OLS definitions natively in Power BI Desktop.

+* To create rules on **Power BI Desktop** datasets, use external tools such as [Tabular Editor](https://tabulareditor.github.io/).
+* To create rules in **Power BI Service**, set the [XMLA endpoint](/power-bi/enterprise/service-premium-connect-tools) using [TMSL](/analysis-services/tmsl/tabular-model-scripting-language-tmsl-reference) or [TOM](/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo).

 ### Configure object level security using tabular editor